 10. Parrot Bebop 2

-The 10th spot of best drones for beginners list goes to Parrot Bebop 2, an exceptionally well build drone that has been receiving a fair share of popularity for quite awhile now.
+The 10th spot of best drones for beginners list goes to Parrot Bebop 2, an exceptionally well build drone that has been receiving a fair share of popularity for quite a while now.
 More precisely, I am presenting you with Parrot Bebop 2 model bundled together with its dedicated Sky Controller.
 The drone comes in 2 colors at the moment, red and white.
-I know it’s a matter of personal preference, but if you ask me, white one looks a lot more sophisticated and gives the drone that premium feel to it.
+I know it’s a matter of personal preference, but if you ask me, white one looks a lot more sophisticated and gives the drone that premium feels to it.

 Why am I featuring Parrot Bebop 2 bundled with its controller?
 Welbecausease I believe it’s not worth purchasing without it.
 Don’t get me wrong – you can buy this drone standalone and pay just a fraction of this price, but you will not be getting your hands on the Sky Controller.
 At first, that might seem not that important, but trust me – it is!
 The Sky Controller extends the range of this drone by more than 2 kilometers and gives you proper 2-joysticks piloting experience that allows you to control your drone much better than you would via your smartphone.

 And finally, it is equipped with a GPS system and has a full HD, 14MPX camera along with built-in 3-axis image stabilization, which guarantees to provide you with exceptional aerial footage time and time again.
 In terms of battery life, you are looking at approximately 25 minutes which is double the amount from the original Bebop.

 9. Hubsan H501S